vpannala14/ClearChannel/README.md

 Note: I have added tags for the scenarios.
 We can also run particular scenario with their corresponding tag (by changing the tag in CucumberRunner class)

+Task 4: Creating a Sample Json

+>>I have added a sample Json file "houseTypes.json" to the project (clearChannelTest/houseTypes.json)
+>> I have also created a sample test page "JsonSample.java" under Pages directory.